oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 Team 1 most likely to win with an additional probability of 25.37731035133976
 ```

-The results of the prediction indicate the predicted winning team in each case.
+The results of the prediction indicates the predicted winning team in each case.
 In this case, it's predicting `champ1` to win in three out of five.
 Adding this to the ML model actually improves the conclusions we can extract from our model, but not of the model itself: we're simply combining a **51% accuracy** ML model with additional statistics to attempt a better prediction.

 Finally, to see the results in a human-readable way, we need to apply the `inverse_transform()` function to our still-encoded data: